 “The relation between what we see and what we know is never settled.
 Each evening we see the sun set.
 We know that the earth is turning away from it.
 Yet the knowledge, the explanation, never quite fits the sight.”

 Both Terence Hammonds and Nidaa Badwan use light to illuminate and reveal injustices, historical and contemporary.
-Hammonds’s And this is where the beat comes in is an installation of small light boxes each containing a porcelain relief image of looting during the 1977 blackout in New York when the economic and social strife in the city was at a boiling point.
-Lacking access to electricity due to the ongoing conflict on the Israel/Palestine border, Badwan created her photographic series, 100 Days of Solitude, within her tiny bedroom in Gaza, while living in near complete isolation from the world for over 20 months.
-Her painterly imagery, which documents her surroundings and daily activities, are illuminated only by the soft light from a lone window and one bare lightbulb, and offer evidence of the artist’s attempt to lay claim to normalcy within a war zone.
+Hammonds’s This is where the beat comes in is an installation of small light boxes, each containing a porcelain relief image of photographs of looting during the 1977 blackout in New York when the economic and social strife in the city was at a boiling point.
+Lacking access to electricity due to the ongoing conflict on the Israel/Palestine border, Badwan created her photographic series, 100 Days of Solitude, within her tiny bedroom in Gaza, while living in nearly complete isolation from the world for over 20 months.
+Her painterly imagery, which documents her surroundings and daily activities, are illuminated only by the soft light from a lone window and one bare light bulb, and offer evidence of the artist’s attempt to lay claim to normalcy within a war zone.